catherine-siller/catherine-siller-website/blog/top-3-uncomfortable-things-i’ve-done-in-a-software-developer-interview.md

 date: 2021-01-20T02:38:46.036Z
 title: Top 3 Uncomfortable Things I’ve Done in a Software Developer Interview
 ---
+## And yes, there are more uncomfortable things that I've done in an interview, these are just the top 3.

+Interviewing as a Software Developer is unlike other jobs with code assignments, code reviews, and unexpected requests to code on the spot.
+The more you do the more you will get used to.
+Also, you'll know what to expect and the correct questions to ask prior to an interview (hopefully) with these tips.

 ## Asked for a moment to take a breath and regroup

 Hard to admit but yes, for the interview for my current role, I asked for a moment to take a breath.
 I felt like I was jumping at answering every single question quickly the moment the question ended by the interviewers.
 I didn’t feel like myself, I felt like a robot.
 Most importantly, my mind was racing so fast, I wasn’t truly taking a moment to take in the question and think about a true, reflective answer that properly represented my experience.
 I try to be honest in interview because I like to make sure that the company and role is a good fit for myself, my lifestyle, and my growth as a professional.
 So yes, totally take a moment to have a breath and regroup to get a clear mind and truly feel like myself when answering the questions.